inga-lovinde/TrustPilotChallenge/README.md

 Conditional compilation symbols
 ===============================

-* Define `SINGLE_THREADED` to use standard enumerables instead of ParallelEnumerable.
+* Define `SINGLE_THREADED` to use standard enumerables instead of ParallelEnumerable (useful for profiling).

 * Define `DEBUG`, or build in debug mode, to get the total number of anagrams (not optimized, memory-hogging).